TeemSucks/login-and-register-example/README.md

 next.js version here: https://github.com/TeemSucks/next-login-and-register-example

 i also kindof hate when websites use thirdparty authentication like auth0.com

+### Warning:
+There currently is an issue with auth reuqired pages Click [here](https://github.com/TeemSucks/login-and-register-example/issues/2) for more info.

 ## future updates
 uh.. if this gets 25 stars ill add an option to use json or sqlite instead of mongoDB